KS or XXY?

 It would have been a lot easier if Professor Jacobs had beaten Dr. Klinefelter to it, because Klinefelter’s Syndrome would probably have been called XXY syndrome – indeed it sometimes is – and the KSA would have been XXYSA!

-However, there are two reasons why we continue to use the name Klinefelter’s – the first is that the medical profession feels it is ‘friendlier’ and less clinical for patients.
+There are two reasons why we continue to use the name Klinefelter’s Syndrome.
+The first is that the medical profession feels it is ‘friendlier’ and less clinical for patients.
 The second is that Klinefelter’s Syndrome Association is our identity.
-We have been known by that name for 25 years and it is recognised and respected across the world.
+We have been known by that name since 1986.
+It is recognised and respected across the world.
 We are the KSA and we offer support and information to all XXYs.